Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Sorcerer.md

 **Miss:** 10 ongoing acid damage.

-7th level spell: 10d10 damage, and 40 ongoing damage; 20 ongoing on a miss.
+7th level spell: `dice: 10d10` damage, and 40 ongoing damage; 20 ongoing on a miss.

 9th level spell: `dice: 2d6*10` damage, and 60 ongoing damage; 30 ongoing on a miss.